danielmcnz/Sign-Language-Interpreter/README.md

-# NZSL Sign Language Interpreter
+# New Zealand Sign Language Interpreter

-This project utilizes an LSTM RNN model to interpret both static and dynamic NZSL signs.
-The input data are preprocessed images, using techniques such as face cascading, edge detection, and more
+The project aims to interpret New Zealand Sign Language (NZSL), and overcome the challenge of handling dynamic signs using a Bidirectional Long Short-Term Memory Network (BiLSTM).

+## Building

+`Run pip install -r Requirements.txt`

+CUDA was setup for Pytorch, which can be installed using this command: `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`

+Or you can find an installation command at this link: https://pytorch.org/get-started/locally/